alfred-systems/efficientdet-on-pytorch-lightning/README.md

 # Pipeline for Object Detection in PyTorch Lightning

 This is a [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/)-based pipeline for training EfficientDet on COCO 2017 dataset.
 For better efficiency, it logs with [Wandb](https://docs.wandb.ai/), configures training with yaml files and manages them with [Hydra](https://hydra.cc/docs/intro/), and defines augmentation with [Albumentations](https://albumentations.ai/docs/).
 But if you want to train a different model, you can easily create a new training by slight modifications to the template.

-Lot of the code is probabily taken from [Yet-Another-EfficientDet-Pytorch](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch), you can go back and check the correctnest of the code if needed.
+**NOTE**: Lot of the code is probabily taken from [Yet-Another-EfficientDet-Pytorch](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch), you can go back and check the correctnest of the code if needed.

+### TODO

+- [X] Sanity check trianing a MS-COCO B0 detector and eval its performance
+- [ ] Replace the detector backbone with CLIP-like model, and train it on MS-COCO
+- [ ] Freeze CLIP-like backbone, and train it on MS-COCO
+- [ ] Add support for Visual-Gnome dataset and bounding box description
+- [ ] Replace classification head with embedding head for per anchor CLIP-like training target

 ### Requirements